My Ideal LiteSpeed Cache Settings for WordPress Websites

 6. Media Excludes

-Even though you’ve turned on Viewport images, the setting is not always perfect.
+Even though you’ve turned on Viewport images, the settings are not always perfect.
 It may forget to prioritize an image.
 At the same time, there may be other media files throughout a webpage that you may not want to lazy load.
 This entire section is where you would indicate which media files you do not wish to lazy load, regardless of where they are on a web page.

 7. Localization Settings